michaelboth/Takyon/examples/rdma_vs_socket/README.txt

   - LatencyTest.cpp            Self contained latency test.
 Makes it easy to see how Takyon communication is setup and used.
   - LatencyTest.hpp
   - Main.cpp                   Collects the command line arguments into a single data structure and then runs the appropriate test
-  - Makefile                   Build, but only for Linux
+  - Makefile                   Build for Linux and Mac.
+Mac only supports sockets.
+  - window.Makefile            Windows build, but only supports sockets
   - provider_params.txt        Defines the Takyton provider parameters for each of Socket-TCP, Socket-UDP, RDMA-RC, RDMA-UC, and RDMA-UD
   - unikorn_instrumentation.h  Provides nanosecond timing analysis of the algorithm, which makes it much easier to know how to tune the algorithm

-Steps to Run
+Steps to Run (Linux and Mac):
   First build the Takyon library (see lib/README.txt for more details):
     For a debug build:
       > cd <takyon-folder>/lib